The primary responsibility of the Public Relations Office is to provide information to the general public in a timely and accurate fashion.

-Our central values include: pride in our profession, honor for our heritage and traditions, courage to accept any challenge, and commitment to personal service in every resident encounter we make.
-To fulfill that commitment, this office encourages a personal meeting with your firefighters.
+To fulfill this commitment, this office encourages a personal meeting with your firefighters.
 Allow us to tell you who we are and what we are about.

-If you would like further information on the Community Services Bureau’s Public Relations Office, contact Deputy Chief Jimmy Walker, public information officer at Fire Headquarters, 816-606-4238.
+If you would like further information on the Community Services Bureau’s Public Relations Office, contact Deputy Chief Jimmy Walker, Public Information Officer (PIO) at Fire Headquarters, (816) 606-4238.